 The Drapers Arms

 The Drapers Arms is an Islington institution.
-The gastropub, and its iconic green bar, delivers a cracking atmosphere for necking quality brews while doubling as a more-than adequate stadia for quality food consumption.
-The downstairs bar can typically be found full of regulars quaffing the excellent range of craft ales on tap – current roster includes Harvey's Sussex Best, Wandle and Truman's Runner – as the upstairs dining room plays host to a brigade of hungry Londoners.
+The gastropub, with its iconic green bar, delivers a cracking atmosphere for necking quality brews while doubling as a more-than adequate stadia for quality food consumption.
+The downstairs bar can typically be found full of regulars quaffing the excellent range of craft ales on tap as the upstairs dining room plays host to a brigade of hungry Londoners.
 Staggering up the stairs, after all, comes highly recommended.
 The signature Drapers Cheeseburger is a sight to behold – a griddled mass of meat and cheese gently nestled in a St John bun.
 And the roast cauliflower and lentils?
 A vegan sensation.
 Still not convinced?
 Well, how does the fact that 50p of every purchase of a suet crust salt beef pie is donated to Action Against Hunger sound?
 Charity has never tasted so rich, thick, and meaty.

 94 Haverstock Hill, NW3 2BD

-Unlike your traditional (aka boring) fish and chips sort of affair, The Belrose is a pub that specialises in serving Italian inspired cuisine, placing a particular focus on the use of seasonal produce.
-Small plates of padron peppers and Cornish mussels make for stonking drinking accompaniments.
+Unlike your traditional safe-bet sort of affair, The Belrose is a pub that specialises in serving Italian-inspired cuisine, placing a particular focus on the use of seasonal produce.
+Small plates of padrón peppers and Cornish mussels make for stonking drinking accompaniments.
 And so, too, do The Belrose's clay-fired Romano-style pizzas.
 An on-site microbrewery pumping out pints of The Belrose's very own IPA means choosing what to wet your whistle with is also a pretty easy decision whenever you're knocking about Belsize Park.
 That being said, there's still plenty of (unsurprisingly) Italian whites, reds and a decent smattering of natural wine on the menu to boot.
 We'll drink to that.

 The Eagle is the sort of person you absolutely hated in secondary school.
 A swot who had immaculate grades, clear skin, and still got invited to all the trendy get-togethers.
 The uncomfortable truth is that The Eagle is well-liked for a reason.
-It serves great pints, even greater dishes, and – honestly – we'd be hard-pressed to give it anything but full-marks.
+It serves great pints, even greater dishes, and – honestly – we'd be hard-pressed to give it anything but full marks.
 The menu is a fuss-free blackboard of seasonal dishes chalked up five minutes before service starts.
 The dishes are consistent crowd-pleasers encompassing everything from braised partridge with pancetta to rigatoni and Napoli sausage ragu.
-The Eagle's cause is also helped by the fact that the kitchen has been graced over the years by a who's who of London's finest chefs over the years, including the likes of Sam & Sam Clark, Margot Henderson, and David Eyre.
-In spite of The Eagle's top-notch pedigree, the vibe inside remains refreshingly unpretentious, always sticking by the mantra: "Never forget it's a pub."
+The Eagle's cause is also helped by the fact that the kitchen has been graced by a who's who of London's finest chefs over the years, including the likes of Sam & Sam Clark, Margot Henderson, and David Eyre.
+In spite of The Eagle's top-notch pedigree, the vibe inside remains refreshingly unpretentious, always sticking by the mantra 'never forget it's a pub'.

 The Cleveland Arms

-This Paddington local has been open for business since 1852.
-So, needless to say, The Cleveland Arms been around for a while.
-But the quality of the food?
-That's only improved over time.
-Bought in 2014 by local businesswoman, Maria Tamander (who also produced the Spice Girls music video for 'Wannabe'), the pub has been given a much-needed face-lift over the last few years.
-It's now a fully CAMRA recognised bar where you can find Timothy Taylor's on tap and head chef Louis Lingwood (formerly of Oldroyd) in the kitchen.
-The menu is Italian-inspired.
-Think: potato gnocchi and perigord truffle; beef carpaccio, artichokes and pecorino; delicia squash and sage risotto.
-And if you're looking for a lunchtime bargain, you'd also be silly not to take advantage of the Cleveland Lunch Club that runs between 12 and 3 every Monday to Friday – where, for just £10 or £12 with a pint of beer or glass of wine, you can treat yourself to The Cleveland Arms' special of the day.
+This Paddington local has been open for business since 1852, so needless to say The Cleveland Arms has always known its audience.
+But the quality of the food has only improved over time: bought in 2014 by local businesswoman Maria Tamander (who also produced the Spice Girls music video for 'Wannabe'), the pub has been given a much-needed face-lift over the last few years.
+It's now a fully CAMRA-recognised bar where you can find Timothy Taylor's on tap, and head chef Louis Lingwood (formerly of Oldroyd) in the kitchen.
+The menu is Italian-inspired – think potato gnocchi and Perigord truffle; beef carpaccio, artichokes and pecorino; delicia squash and sage risotto.
+And if you're looking for a lunchtime bargain, you'd also be silly not to take advantage of the Cleveland Lunch Club that runs between 12 and 3 every Monday to Friday, where for just £10 or £12 with a pint of beer or glass of wine, you can treat yourself to The Cleveland Arms' special of the day.
 Don't tell me that's not what you want, what you really, really want.